Ananym/welcome-to-nexus/quests/etched-weapons.md

 # Etched Weapons

 The Etched Weapons are generally decent weapons that can be reliably acquired via repeatable quest, allowing players to equip themselves without needing to deal with a huge price tag.
-However, the quest itself is involves a ten day real time wait and some tedious steps.
+However, the quest itself involves a ten day real time wait and some tedious steps.
 Some trade-loving players will sell you a full set of the required items for a lump sum.
 The weapons themselves (acquired this way) cannot be traded.

 Like almost all weapons worth using, these will Break on Death and require [kruna](economy/kruna.md) item protections to hunt with.